-Um.
-So, that's [laughing]-that's all I was into doing for a period of time.
+So, that's all I was into doing for a period of time.
 And also, kind of like realizing that there's just so much music out there that is that.
+You know, like that's like such a universal topic, but that is not a topic that's like necessarily sung about by transgender people.
+And transgender people being so historically fetishized and kind of like seen as unlovable in so many ways-like, I wanted to present myself in that way.
 You know?
-Like, that-that's like such a universal topic, but that is not a topic that's like necessarily sung about by transgender people.
-And transgender people being so historically fetishized and kind of like seen as unlovable, in so many ways-like, I wanted to present myself in that way.
+To examine that feeling from a transgender perspective.
+You know, of like is the only way a love song will connect on the radio is if it's sung by like a cisgendered person?
+And why?